 DOMAINE ALBERT BICHOT, France

-Bernard's son Hippolyte bought the first of the families vines in Volnay and his son Albert gave the family business momentum in the late 19th century, settling in the heart of Beaune where they still nourish their dream.
-Having gone off to find adventure in the world, travelling extensively from the Arctic to the Antaractic, Albéric Bichot returned to Beaune and took the business over in 1996.
-Though he fully respects family traditions, he is completely focused on the future.
-He compares himself to the "conductor of an orchestra, proud to bring people and their talents together over a common project".
-He tackles the many challenges with energy, converting to organic viticulture in the Côte-d'Or vineyards, adapting to to new markets as they emerge and, increasing the prestige and exposure of Burgundy wines and much more.
-He remains convinced that the quality of the grapes decides the quality of the wine and is focused on developing work first undertaken in the 1980s by securing supplies, and expanding vinification capacity and the ageing cellars.
+Bernard’s son, Hippolyte, bought the first of the family’s vines in Volnay and his son Albert gave the family business momentum in the late 19th century, settling in the heart of Beaune where they still follow their dream to this day.
+Having gone off to find adventure in the world, travelling extensively from the Arctic to the Antaractic, Albéric Bichot returned to Beaune and took over the business in 1996; and though he fully respects the family’s traditions, he is completely focused on the future.
+Albéric compares himself to the “conductor of an orchestra, proud to bring people and their talents together in a common project”.
+He tackles the many challenges faced by the region with energy, converting to organic viticulture in the Côte-d’Or vineyards, adapting to new markets as they emerge, and increasing the prestige and exposure of Burgundy wines worldwide.
+He remains convinced that the quality of the grapes is what determines the quality of the wine and is currently focused on work begun in the 1980s to secure supplies and expand vinification and cellaring capacity.

 Viticulture